-The buildings, some old and some newer, where the Christian congregations of our area meet, regularly, occasionaly, or once upon a time.
+The buildings, some old, some newer and some no longer in use, where the Christian congregations of our area meet, regularly, occasionaly, or once upon a time.

 Refuge Church was established in 1858.
 The original building was constructed of logs and located where the cemetery is located today.
 Around 1893 the logs were sold to the father of the Rev. Wiley J. Nail, who built a barn using them.
 A new wooden structure was then built on the same site.
 On Ju...

-A charming early American church, Children's Chapel seats 125.
+A charming replica of an early American church, Children's Chapel seats 125.
 Non-denominational services are held each Sunday after Labor Day Weekend through the Sunday before Memorial Day Weekend.
 Children’s Chapel is also the beautiful location for over 50 wedding ceremonies each year.
-It is a beautiful part o...
+It is a be...

 Beulah Church is located about 5 miles from the Red Hill Community Club at the corner of Lovelady & Beulah Roads just across the Tallapoosa River.
 This pic is of Tonya Terry, TV news reporter from Channel 12 in Montgomery, featured speaker for their Teacher Appreciation Day.